This Double Lemon Pound Cake is the perfect dessert for springtime. It’s bursting with lemon flavor in the cake and the delicious glaze.

 Any excuse for cake, right?
 I do it all for you.

-- 3 cups all-purpose flour (plus more for pan)
+- 3 cups all-purpose flour (plus more for flouring the pan)

-- 1 cup unsalted butter, softened to room temperature, plus more for greasing pan
+- 1 cup butter, softened (plus more for buttering pan)

 - 5 large eggs, room temperature